MatheusAraujoSouza/DOCKER-ANALYSIS-AND-TASKS/Readme.md

 This repository is licensed under the MIT License.
 Feel free to use and modify the code as you see fit.

 Credits
-This repository is maintained by [Your Name].
-If you have any questions or suggestions, feel free to contact me at [your.email@example.com].
+This repository is maintained by Matheus Souza.
+If you have any questions or suggestions, feel free to contact me at mhatheussss@gmail.com.

 Happy Dockerizing!